AdaCore/spark2014/docs/ug/en/source/how_to_write_object_oriented_contracts.rst

 In package ``Geometry``, a type ``Shape`` is derived in a type ``Rectangle``.
 A function ``Shape.Valid`` defines what it is to be a valid shape.
 It is overridden by ``Rectangle.Valid`` which defines what it is to be a valid rectangle.
-Here, a valid rectangle is also a valid shape, but that needs not be the case.
+Here, a valid rectangle is also a valid shape, but that need not be the case.
 Procedure ``Set_Default`` and its variants demonstrate the various configurations that can be found in practice: